Gobeyn/dumpling/README.md

 ## Planned changes

-- Fix issue where deleting a file does not remove it from `Loader.valid_paths`, in some rare cases it may be possible to attempt a reload of the file that no longer exists.
+- Fix issue where deleting a file does not remove it from `Loader.valid_paths`, in some cases it may be possible to attempt a reload of the file that no longer exists.
 - Currently, there are a few things that are hard coded that shouldn't be.
 Mainly, the editing assumes `kitty` and `neovim` are installed and there is no configuration to change that.
 Similarly, only `wl-clipboard` is supported for copying bibtex contents into.
-- Add a program flag like `--auto` to use the information already present in the bibtex entry to get the title, year ans authors.
+- Add a "Published by: JOURNAL" part to the TUI, probably under the author block where "Published: YEAR" is written.

 ## Why Dumpling